ethan-park-dev/blog-preview-card/README.md

+Ethan, here is the revised README content in English, incorporating your experience of completing the project solely with HTML and CSS, using a mobile-first approach, and noting your desire to learn more real-world techniques for HTML/CSS in the future.
+Feel free to adjust any part of this text to suit your needs!

+---

 # Frontend Mentor - Blog preview card solution

-This is a solution to the [Blog preview card challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/blog-preview-card-ckPaj01IcS).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+This project is a solution to the [Blog preview card challenge](https://www.frontendmentor.io/challenges/blog-preview-card-ckPaj01IcS) on [Frontend Mentor](https://www.frontendmentor.io).
+Frontend Mentor helps you improve your coding skills by building realistic projects.

 ## Table of contents